gl3nnleblanc/gl3nnleblanc.github.io/README.md

 A simple portfolio website with a quantum-y background written using [three.js](https://threejs.org).

 ## TODO (June 2021)
+* Fix bug when window is not full-size
 * Use mouse velocity to modify wavefunction spread